 Of all the PSW benefits, if this appeals to you the most, there is a high likelihood that you will experience a strong sense of fulfillment in this career.
 As a personal support worker, you have a special role that cannot be filled by physicians, nurses, or even the patient’s own family.
 You will get to spend the most time with the patient(s) and directly see to their physical and psycho-social well-being.

 You will assist patients with activities of daily living – such as eating, taking medication, grooming, and so on.
-You will also make sure that the patient has proper nutrition and does exercises/activities that are recommended by their healthcare provider.
-And to top it all off, you are the person that the patient can confide in.
+You will also make sure that the patient has proper nutrition and exercises or partakes in activities that are recommended by their healthcare provider.
+And to top it all off, you are the person the patient can confide in.

 As a PSW, you get to have such a direct impact on the quality of life of someone who is in great need of care.